LeoGrin/tabular-benchmark/README.md

 - a model which uses the sklearn's API, i.e having fit and predict methods.
 We recommend using [Skorch](https://skorch.readthedocs.io/en/stable/net.html) use sklearn's API with a Pytorch model.
-- to add your model hyperparameters search space to `launch_config/model_config`.
+- to add your model hyperparameters search space to the template config `src/configs/model_configs/template.py`.
-- to add your model name in `launch_config/launch_benchmarks` and `utils/keyword_to_function_conversion.py`
 - to run the benchmarks as explained in **Training the models**.

-We're planning to release a version allowing to use Benchopt instead of WandB to make it easier to run.